alosdiallo/DNA_Rchitect/README.md

 If the page 'grays out' with this error message, the App has disconnected from the server.
 This may occur because you left the App idle for >15 minutes (at which time the active instance is shut down), your internet connection was disrupted, or you exceeded the **hard maximum of 8 GB of RAM** per instance (which causes the web version of the app to die -- see [Web version](#web-version) for more details).
 See the Shiny docs for more information on [grey screens](http://docs.rstudio.com/shinyapps.io/Troubleshooting.html#grey-screen).

 ### Sample data
 Sample bedpe, bed, and bedgraph data sets for testing with this App are available [here](https://github.com/alosdiallo/HiC_Network_Viz_tool/tree/master/sample_data).
+You can download this entire github repository (including the **sample_data** folder) by clicking on the green **Clone or Download** button at the top of this page.

 ### References
 This application utilizes the following packages and libraries:<br>